 This realization is not a belief or an idea.
 Rather, it is a heartfelt, inner knowing of one’s eternal, infinite nature—a gateway to love, peace, and joy.
 A spiritual awakening is a path toward growth and self-transformation.

 There is a common core of beliefs about awakening in the world’s spiritual traditions—such as Buddhism, Taoism, Hinduism, Sufism, Jainism, and mystical Christianity and Judaism.
 These beliefs are different articulations of the same fundamental truths.

 Spiritual awakening is an individual experience that can happen suddenly or gradually.
 It requires the courage to break free from conditioning and dogma and to open one’s mind to an expanded perception of reality.
 An integral part of awakening is gaining an understanding of our immortal, multidimensional nature.
-This website provides references to a wealth of information to help you become aware of your immortal self and your continuing existence beyond your body and matter.
+This website provides a wealth of information to help you become aware of your immortal self and your continuing existence beyond your body and matter.

 Lessening Role of Organized Religion

 There is a dramatic ongoing shift in the U.S. population away from organized religion.
 The percentage of Americans identifying their religious affiliation as “none” increased from only 6% in 1991 to 25% in 2016.
 Young adults are driving this trend.
 In 1986, for example, only 10% of young adults (ages 18–29) claimed no religious affiliation, versus 39% in 2018.
 Americans’ chief reason for leaving their childhood religious identity is that they stopped believing in their religion’s teaching.

 The following article discusses reasons for this trend: Exodus: Why Americans are Leaving Religion—and Why They’re Unlikely to Come Back